fpjohnston/TECO-64/README.md

 Corrector for the VAX, PDP-11, PDP-10, and PDP-8*, published by Digital Equipment Corporation in May 1990.

+### Future Directions

+The following lists some of what has been considered for future versions of of TECO.

+- Support for compilers other than *gcc*.
+- Support for other operating systems, especially OpenVMS.
+- An alternative buffer handling module (such as one using a rope buffer).
+- An alternative paging module (to allow backward paging when no virtual memory is available).
+- Automated procedures for performing recursion testing.

 ### Contact Information

-Any questions or comments regarding TECO-64 may be sent to NowwithTreble@gmail.com.
+Any questions or comments, including bug reports and feature requests, may be sent to NowwithTreble@gmail.com.